All Episodes

 I know it's crazy, but I think they would agree to it.

-Well number one, uh slow down there.
+Number one, slow down there.

-Number one, number two, you don't go making deals where you hand out oh, we'll give the Democrats a Supreme Court.
+Number one, number two, you don't go making deals where you hand out, oh, we'll give the Democrats a Supreme Court.

-Uh no, that's what elections are about.
+No, that's what elections are about.

 That was a big part of the election.